garybgenett/gary-os/README.md

 ### Compile ####################################################################
 [Compile]: #compile

-The process to build and install a source-based distribution like [Funtoo] from scratch is long and complex.
+The process to build and install a source-based distribution like [Funtoo] (or [Gentoo]) from scratch is long and complex.
 The GaryOS [Builder] is designed to condense it into a small number of atomic steps using [GNU Make].

   | Target  | Action
   |:---     |:---